Wolverine971/9takes/src/blog/people/celebrities/Kim-Kardashian.md

 - **[Type 8- The Challenger](/blog/enneagram/enneagram-type-8)**: Type 8s, appreciating strength, might respect Kim's resilience in the face of controversy and her assertiveness in business.
 They might, however, question her influence and the societal standards her brand sets.
 - **[Type 9- The Peacemaker](/blog/enneagram/enneagram-type-9)**: Type 9s, seeking peace and harmony, might feel conflicted about Kim.
 They might appreciate her advocacy for criminal justice reform but feel uneasy about the drama and controversies surrounding her.

-**To wrap up,** we've analyzed Kim's journey through the lens of an Enneagram Type 3.
+## Conclusion

 From her drive to achieve, the controversies she's faced, and her ongoing balancing act between the real and the ideal, the picture of why Kardashian may represent a Type 3 personality has been painted.

 It is important to note that people are complex.
 This analysis is one lens through which to view Kim, and it does not encapsulate her entirety.
 Does this portrayal of Kim shift your understanding of her as a public figure and entrepreneur?
 Does seeing Kardashian through the lens of an Enneagram Type 3 give you a deeper insight into her actions and motivations?

-Understanding public figures like Kim Kardashian through the Enneagram lens could offer valuable insights.
-If you like this, join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀
+If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram. 🚀

 <svelte:head>